 Reach Mandawa by afternoon.
-Check-in at hotel on arrival.
+Check-in at the hotel on arrival.

-Dinner & overnight stay will be at hotel in Mandawa.
+Dinner & overnight stay will be at the hotel in Mandawa.

 After breakfast morning at your leisure.
 In the noon check out from the hotel and head back towards Delhi.

 Reach Delhi by evening.
-Check-in at hotel and relax.
-Overnight stay will be at hotel in Delhi.
+Check-in at the hotel and relax.
+Overnight stay will be at the hotel in Delhi.

 After breakfast check-out from hotel and transfer to the airport.
 The private car will drop you at Delhi International Airport for your return journey.